 We want to make sure we get the most out of our discussions, and that we benefit from one another’s expertise and experience in developing our individual projects.
 Thus, we need everyone to show up regularly, on time, and prepared – i.e., having both completed the assigned reading and any mapping exercises.
 You will be permitted two excused absences (“excused” means that you must have contacted me prior to class to inform me of your absence) for the semester.
 Additional excused absences – and any unexcused absences – will negatively affect your grade.
 More than three absences, excused or unexcused, will result in failure of the course; if you anticipate needing to miss several classes, you are advised to drop the course.
 A pattern of late arrivals is likewise detrimental.

-I do not require you to complete weekly reading responses, simply because your work on the individual and group projects should keep you plenty busy.
-That said, I still do encourage you to take time before class to annotate the weekly readings, abstract them, and reflect on how they contribute to your understanding of the overarching themes of the course and to your own research and making process.
-Your consistent presence and regular, constructive contributions account for 15% of your final grade.
+I don’t require you to complete weekly reading responses.
+That said, I still do encourage you to take time before class to annotate the weekly readings and reflect on how they contribute to your understanding of the overarching themes of the course and to your own research and making process.
+Your consistent presence and regular, constructive contributions – including your participation in our in-class labs – account for 20% of your final grade.

 We’ll dedicate some time in most of our classes to presenting and critiquing several (canonical/ exemplary/ experimental/ overwrought/ elegant/ etc.) maps in a variety of formats, to see what they do right and wrong, what they illuminate and obfuscate, how they integrate form and content effectively and poorly, and what lessons we can take away from them and apply, or avoid, in our own projects.